werowe/mist_preventive_maintenance_ml/README.md

-The binary logistic model, logit, requires a binary output.
+The binary logistic model generates a binary output, which we will call worn.
 So if pr > 50% then worn = 1.
 Otherwise worn = 0.
-If worn = 1 then time to change brake pads.
+If worn = 1 then it is time to change brake pads.